HOME

 Imagination: A Manifesto is a proclamation of the power of the imagination.
 It is an invitation to rid our mental and social structures from the tyranny of dominant imaginaries, and a field guide for seeding an imagination grounded in solidarity, in which our underlying interdependence as a species and planet is reflected back at us in our institutions and social relationships.

-LEARN MORE ABOUT RESEGREGATION
+LEARN MORE ABOUT EUGENICS

-Resources on Segregation and Integration
+Resources on Eugenics and Racial Equality

 Podcasts are a way to get inside a topic: